byu-cce270/content/docs/unit2/06b_functions/functions2_hw.md

 In this assignment, you will be creating code that will allow a user to find the maximum deflection and maximum bending stress on a beam given these six scenarios:

-Scenario 1: Cantilever beam with a moment load
+&nbsp;&nbsp;&nbsp;&nbsp;Scenario 1: Cantilever beam with a moment load

-Scenario 2: Cantilever beam with a point load
+&nbsp;&nbsp;&nbsp;&nbsp;Scenario 2: Cantilever beam with a point load

-Scenario 3: Cantilever beam with a distributed load
+&nbsp;&nbsp;&nbsp;&nbsp;Scenario 3: Cantilever beam with a distributed load

-Scenario 4: Simply supported beam with a moment load
+&nbsp;&nbsp;&nbsp;&nbsp;Scenario 4: Simply supported beam with a moment load

-Scenario 5: Simply supported beam with a point load
+&nbsp;&nbsp;&nbsp;&nbsp;Scenario 5: Simply supported beam with a point load

-Scenario 6: Simply supported beam with a distributed load
+&nbsp;&nbsp;&nbsp;&nbsp;Scenario 6: Simply supported beam with a distributed load

 **These scenarios are in the same exact order of the chart below.
 For example, scenario 1 corresponds to the very first image in the chart, scenario 2 corresponds to the second image in the chart, and so on.**